Okinawa Churaumi Aquarium: Research and conservation

+Shark and ray breeding and research

+Many researchers are located at the Okinawa Churashima Foundation Research Center, including Keiichi Sato (佐藤圭一), a principal researcher who specializes in shark and ray research and has authored several papers through his work at the Okinawa Churaumi Aquarium.

-The Churaumi Aquarium collects blood from wild whale sharks, measures the total length and circumference of the body, collects tissues for DNA analysis and chemical analysis, and observes behavior in the natural sea using electronic labels to obtain important information on the breeding habits and ecology of whale sharks.
+The aquarium collects blood from wild whale sharks, measures the total length and circumference of the body, collects tissues for DNA analysis and chemical analysis, and observes behavior in the natural sea using electronic labels to obtain important information on the breeding habits and ecology of whale sharks.
 It also conducts tests for future breeding, such as monitoring the behavior of whale sharks during breeding and the concentration of hormones in the blood obtained by blood sampling.